jivanpal/drat/docs/global-arguments/volume.md

 The {argument}`volume` argument allows you to specify the volume you want to work with by its index within the container specified by {argument}`container`.
-Indexes are zero-based, so `0` is the first volume, `1` is the second volume, etc..
-An index of `-1` refers to the container itself, as opposed to any actual volume.
+Volume indexing starts at 1, so `1` is the first volume, `2` is the second volume, etc., and an index of `0` refers to the container itself, as opposed to an actual volume.

 Alternatively, you can specify a volume name via the {argument}`volume-name` argument.
 The specified volume name must match the name of precisely one of the